acfinspace/Spacelibraryoftales/docs/index.md

     - One page per written piece, named with the piece title all together and in small characters (es.: The Interview becomes theinterview.md)
     - If the author has 2 or more pieces, the pieces are to be put into a folder with the author's name all together and in small characters (es.: Miyoshi Akachi becomes miyoshiakachi).
     - Otherwise, each piece can be named as author_title and be put in the "miscauthors" folder (es.: miyoshiakachi_theinterview).
+- Suggest tags for pages.
+Either you can send me a message on Discord, at miyoshiakachi, or open a pull request adding the tags to the target page.
-- Shoot me a message on Discord, at miyoshiakachi and let's talk.
+- Send me a message on Discord, at miyoshiakachi, and let's talk.

 If you want your art to be removed, you can:

-- Shoot me a message on Discord, at miyoshiakachi, with some proof that it's your art.
+- Send me a message on Discord, at miyoshiakachi, with some proof that it's your art.
 - Open an issue on GitHub asking for the removal of the pages with the art and with some proof that it's your art.